 Participants can find out more here:

-CLS is home to four of Britain’s leading longitudinal cohort studies.
-As well as running these studies, which each have thousands of participants, we train people in how they can use the data we collect in their research.
+CLS is home to some of Britain’s leading cohort studies.
+As well as running these studies, which each have thousands of participants, we train researchers in how they can use the data we collect in their work.

 We also carry out our own research based on our studies, across a wide range of topics.
 We share our findings to help inform public policy and practice and ultimately improve lives.